About The Therapist

 Is it safe to get massage while I’m pregnant?

 Overall, yes.
-Some health care providers believe that massage should be avoided during the highly developmental stages of the first trimester, so Bliss Massage will only provide massages to women in their second or third trimester as an extra precaution to avoid any complications.
+Some health care providers believe that massage should be avoided during the highly developmental stages of the first trimester, so please check with your doctor before scheduling your visit.
 However, massage is very beneficial to both mother and baby in normal pregnancies.

 What kind of massage is best during pregnancy?

-This varies on the individual; however, therapeutic or deep tissue massages are the most common among expecting mothers.
+As heat can be uncomfortable for pregnant women, specialty services (such as hot stones) are not recommended.
+The Signature Massage offers a therapeutic or deep tissue feel that are most common among expecting mothers.
 These massages can provide pain relief that comes with supporting extra weight on the body, muscle and nerve tension relief from the position of the baby in the body, and a sense of overall relaxation.

 Preparing For A Massage